puncsky/system-design-and-architecture/README.md

 ## Who's Tian Pan?

-Tian Pan has been a high-performing software engineer and engineering manager working in the San Francisco Bay Area for 10 years, previously at Uber, Oracle, IoTeX, and Microsoft.
+Tian Pan has been a high-performing software engineer and engineering manager working in the San Francisco Bay Area for 10 years, previously worked at Uber, Oracle, IoTeX, and Microsoft.

 ## Join us for further discussion!